usc-isi-i2/amppere/README.md

 We utilize Febrl, a synthetic entity resolution dataset generated using [dsgen](https://github.com/J535D165/FEBRL-fork-v0.4.2/tree/master/dsgen).
 Our experiments work over a generated set of 100 records, split into 20% for D<sub>1</sub> and 80% for D<sub>2</sub> generated with the following settings:

 ```
-Maximal number of duplicates for one original record: 5,
+Maximal number of duplicates for one original record: 5
-Maximum number of modifications per field: 5,
+Maximum number of modifications per field: 5
-Maximum number of modifications per record: 5,
+Maximum number of modifications per record: 5
-Probability distribution for duplicates: zipf,
+Probability distribution for duplicates: zipf
 Type of modification: typo, ocr, phonetic
 ```

+We further perform pre-processing and bi-gram, integer tokenization for each record using a [python script](insert link to pre-processing script).

+### Expected performance

+To understand our generated dataset and formulate a sense of ground truth, we utilize aanother [python script](insert link to pre-processing script) to apply blocking and non privacy-preserving entity resolution, computing three metrics: `Pairs Completeness (PC)`, `Reduction Ratio (RR)`, `F-score`.

 ## Sharemind MPC